EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 There's a couple different ways to peel this potato, depending on your domain infrastructure.
 There are essentially 2 parts to creating a gMSA to use as the DSA for MDI:

 **1. Create gMSA:**
-The script prompts the user for the domain and a name for the DSA, then sets the HostsGroup to the default Domain Controllers Organizational Unit (OU), and creates a new gMSA with the provided details.

 **2. Grant Permissions:**
-It also retrieves the distinguished name for Deleted Objects and makes the current user the owner before.
-Finally, it assigns read permissions for Deleted Objects to the DSA account.

 The following PowerShell script is designed to facilitate simple  deployments (a handful of DCs on a single domain) by creating a Group Managed Service Account (gMSA) and granting it the necessary read privileges for use as a Directory Service Account (DSA) in Microsoft Defender for Identity.
 Ths script applies to the default domain controllers and is **particularly useful for automating the setup of a gMSA for use as a DSA for smaller MDI deployments:**